Allegheny County Assessment Information

 CERTIFIED APPRAISAL REVIEW

 The final step in the valuation process requires that appraisers who are designated by the State of Pennsylvania as Certified Pennsylvania Evaluators (CPE) review each property value.
-The CPE's help establish the final appraised values to ensure that they are consistent with the value of similar properties.
-Click Here to find out the Standards Of Professional Conduct for a Certified Pennsylvania Evaluator (CPE).
+The CPE’s help establish the final appraised values to ensure that they are consistent with the value of similar properties.
+If you are interested in finding out what standards a CPE falls under, click on the Standards Of Professional Conduct for a Certified Pennsylvania Evaluator (CPE).

 PROPERTY OWNER NOTIFICATION